Articles on: Operations

 By default, Airtable doesn’t know which Products Metafields row matches each product.
 To make that connection based on a common identifier — like Product ID — we’ll use a script.

-This script goes in your Scripting extension (under “Automations” or “Extensions”).
+This script goes in your Scripting extension (Tools > Extensions > Add an extension > Scripting).

 📋 What it does: